OvertureMaps/data/README.md

 You can get a single-node Sedona Docker image from [Apache Software Foundation DockerHub](https://hub.docker.com/r/apache/sedona) and run `docker run -p 8888:8888 apache/sedona:latest`.
 A Jupyter Lab and notebook examples will be available at http://localhost:8888/.
 You can also install Sedona to Databricks, AWS EMR and Snowflake using [Wherobots](https://www.wherobots.ai/demo).

-The following Python + Spatial SQL code reads the building dataset and runs a spatial filter query on it.
+The following Python + Spatial SQL code reads the Places dataset and runs a spatial filter query on it.

 ```
 import sedona.spark.*